jonnonz1/nz-statute-book/acts/public/1993/te-ture-whenua-maori-act-1993.md

   (o) requiring any appellant to give security for the costs of the appeal, and providing for the dismissal of an appeal by the Maori Land Court or by a Judge of that court on the ground of the failure of the appellant to conform to any such requirement, or to prosecute the appeal in accordance with the rules:
   (p) prescribing the classes of person before whom affidavits, declarations, or affirmations to be used in any proceedings before the court may be sworn or made within or outside New Zealand.
 (4) Rules of court made under this section shall take effect from the date specified in that behalf by the Order in Council by which the rules are made.
+(5) Rules of court under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 **Fees**

 ### 96 Regulations
-Notwithstanding anything in section 95, the Governor-General may from time to time, by Order in Council, make regulations for all or any of the following purposes:
+(1) Notwithstanding anything in section 95, the Governor-General may from time to time, by Order in Council, make regulations for all or any of the following purposes:
   (a) prescribing the matters in respect of which fees are payable under this Act:
   (b) prescribing scales of fees for the purposes of this Act and for the purposes of any proceedings before the Maori Land Court or the Maori Appellate Court, whether under this Act or any other enactment:
   (c) prescribing the fees, travelling allowances, and expenses payable to interpreters and to persons giving evidence in proceedings to which this Act applies:
   (d) conferring on a Judge, a Registrar, a Deputy Registrar, or any other person the power to determine the amount of the fee payable in a particular case and whether any fees should be refunded, remitted, or reduced.
+(2) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 **Miscellaneous provisions**